 Skunk spray can blind whoever it hits, especially at a short distance, so it is very important to deal with skunks as soon as the problem arises.
-Skunks can damage landscapes and cause costly damage, so call Wildlife X Team® at (855) WILDLIFE today for help with the skunk removal process!
+Skunks can damage landscapes and cause costly damage, so call Wildlife X Team® at (817) 431-3007 today for help with the skunk removal process!

 More About Skunks

-- The skunk (also known as the polecat) are most commonly known for their ability to secrete a foul, strong smelling odor from their rear end, when the skunk feels that it is under threat.
+- Skunks (also known as polecats) are most commonly known for their ability to secrete a foul, strong-smelling odor from their rear end when they feel threatened.

-- The average skunk is between 40 and 70cm in height and weighs about the same as a domestic cat.
-The skunk hunts insects, small birds and mammals.
-Skunks also commonly eat berries, roots, grasses and fungi in order to supplement their diet.
+- On average, skunks are between 40 and 70cm in length and weigh about the same as a domestic cat.
+The skunk's diet consists of insects, small birds, and mammals.
+Skunks also commonly eat berries, roots, grasses, and fungi in order to supplement their diet.

 - Baby skunks are born blind and completely toothless, with the eyes of the baby skunk not opening until the skunk is a few weeks old.
-The baby skunks are also unable to use their defensive spray when they are first born.
-When the skunk is a couple of weeks old, the skunks spraying ability develops just before it’s eyes open.
+The baby skunks are also unable to use their defensive spray until they are a couple of weeks old.
+The skunk's spraying ability develops just before its eyes open.

 - Skunks have excellent smell and hearing, skunks are known to have very poor vision and can only see objects that are right in front of them.
 With the introduction of cars, numerous skunks have been killed on the roads as the skunks can not see the cars coming towards them until it is too late.